KeshUdana/Ticketing_Application/README.md

 The project is organized into two main folders:

 1. **Backend**:
+   The backend follows the Model-View-Controller (MVC) architecture and is further divided into packages for better modularity:

+management.backend Package
    - **`Startup` Package**:
      - `SystemConfig`: Configures the simulation parameters.
      - `TicketController`: API endpoint for thread count monitoring.